joeylitalien/noise2noise-pytorch/README.md

 - [x] Train on a half-decent GPU and add results
   - [x] Gaussian noise
   - [x] Text overlay
-  - [ ] Poisson noise: unclear how the paper deals with this
+  - [ ] Poisson noise: unclear how the paper deals with this since Poisson is data-dependent
 - [ ] Monte Carlo rendering noise
   - [x] Generate MC renders with albedo and normal buffers using Tungsten
   - [x] Implement HDR-specific functions (e.g. Reinhard tone mapping)